jplugaru/Home-Lab/README.md

 ### Tools Used

 - Security Information and Event Management (SIEM) system for log ingestion and analysis
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic
+- Penetration testing tools (such as Metasploit) to conduct security vulnerability tests
 - Telemetry generation tools to create realistic network traffic and attack scenarios

 ## Steps